Updated: May 5, 2022

 Consider whether you have the expertise and resources to maintain the complete website and drive it forward.

 Involve stakeholders and ask what new technology or approaches they would like to try.
 Risk evaluation will determine what is feasible or a step too far.
-Design your project in phases to add more functionality in later stages.
+Design your project management strategy in phases and small sprints to add more functionality in later stages.

 3. Budget Analysis